BemaFisher/Quoridor_Game/README.md

 * `is_winner` method that takes a single integer representing the player number as a parameter and returns `True` if that player has won and `False` if that player has not won.

-* You might also find implementing a `print_board` method useful to print the board to the screen.
-It's not required that you implement this method.

-Feel free to add whatever other classes, methods, or data members you want.
-All data members must be private.
-All methods must have no more than 20-25 lines of code - don't try to get around this by making really long or complicated lines of code.
-(The rule in real life is just to not stuff too much into a single function, but that's probably too nebulous a rule for you at this point, and if your function is over 25 lines, you probably are trying to stuff too much into it.)

 ## How your game will be played?

-Here's a very simple example of how your QuoridorGame class will be used and is expected to behave, by the autograder or a TA:
+Here's a very simple example of how QuoridorGame class will be used and is expected to behave:

 ```
 q = QuoridorGame()